 The Best Pura Vida Experience

 Okay, I get it.
 You want to be hot on vacation.
 And Costa Rica will definitely bring the heat.
-No pun intended.
-But one of the greatest perks of those afternoon showers is that it cools everything off.
+But one of the greatest perks of those afternoon showers is that when the heat comes on a little strong, they cool everything off.
 Ahh, refreshing.